 “Game of Thrones” is filmed largely in Northern Ireland, as well as Iceland, Malta, Croatia and other locations.
-Its impact on Northern Ireland’s economy has been considerable and now, as the RR Martin series goes into its fourth series, “GOT” tourism in Northern Ireland is on the up despite star Kit Harrington's trash-talking of Belfast.
+Its impact on Northern Ireland’s economy has been considerable and now, as the RR Martin series goes into its fifth series, “GOT” tourism in Northern Ireland is on the up despite star Kit Harrington's trash-talking of Belfast.

 Budget.ie has put together a tour guide map of exactly where in Northern Ireland certain scenes were filmed (see infographic below).

 Here’s a rundown of the scenic spots in Antrim, Down and Derry that you’ll see along this “Game of Thrones” tour:

 From this 11 kilometer (9 mile) beach, often thought to be one of the most scenic in Ireland, you can see counties Donegal, Antrim, and Derry.
 An area of conservation, it offers nature walks, bird life, and the beach set against a backdrop of waterfalls, sand dunes and the Mussenden Temple.